Alfio Giuffrida: Works

-From this point the road led to new materials and dimensions.
-Sculptures made of iron and Perspex represented a new group of works.
-Initially they were made life-size.
-Everyday found objects were put on Perspex plinths and became assemblages associated with new meaning.
-Later they took up so much room that the Perspex bases grew into navigable spaces with corridors and transparent walls, while antenna-like watchmen or signals loomed high above the viewers.
-Giuffrida increasingly brought his creative drive to the public space.
-The project The whole world as a sculpture park was conceived and presented in public for the first time in September 1997.
-A tower made of steel struts about 21 metres high forms the end point of a series of steel sculptures, each of which denotes one of the steps linking the graphic design and the end result of the monument.
-The structures of the steel sculptures are reminiscent of electricity pylons, bearers and conductors of energy that belong to the absolutely essential nature of the living world, just like art.
-The ultimate aim of the project is to gradually replace all pylons with new large-scale sculptures designed by artists that are both art works and functional objects.
+Between 1977 and 1985 he worked as a freelance painter and set designer in Rome.

+He moved to Cologne in 1986.

+From 1990 to 2004 he worked in his studio in Bonn.

 2003 saw the founding of the fictitious factory A.G.
 Sinnwerke®.
 The first products to appear under the A.G.
 Sinnwerke label were the CDs, CD-Sets, and Selbstbau-Sets.
 More concentrated object cycles followed: CD-Roms, Samples, Ovali, Kugeln, Irrigatoren, Mona Lisa, and Sample-Sets, all offered in blister packs.
 Adjustable, space-consuming sculptures were made in parallel, their models presented in the form of corsets.
 Many ideas were captured in painting.
 He followed the same principle when he continued the richly varied idea of the objects in painting : Irrigatoren, Irrigatoren-Sätze, CD-Homes, Figuren, Enthüllungen, Bezüge, Seitenblicke, Antennen, Töpfe, Tempel, Angebote, CD-Stapel, Kathedralen etc. Eventually the artist provided only the material, that is, the Do-it-yourself-Baukästen, allowing the buyer to come to a personal decision about what form to use for his or her individual picture.